 Following these units the natural progression for students is learning how to program using Python programming language and Scratch.
 The skills learned here are essential to support the subject transition into Year 8.

 In year 8 students have three lessons a fortnight.

-Terms two and three cover Web Development and Networks.
+Web Development and Networks and the next topics to be covered.
 In web development we look at the fundamentals of HTML and CSS forms.
 We then move on to Networks, which is a theoretic unit covering the basic principles and architecture of local and wide area networks (LAN and WAN).